San Diego Hidden Gems: written by a local

 Robert’s Cottages in Oceanside

-This charming historical landmark called “Roberts Cottages” is located in Oceanside directly across from the beach.
-They’re vintage beach homes that are all individually owned today.
-You can rent them out but only for a 7-day minimum.
+Currently, you can rent these cottages out but only for a 7-day minimum.
 Finally, it’s perfect for a cute photo moment or to just take a walk down memory lane.

 Bankers Hill Mini Mansions